 For most TTR/699 runs, thrust was progressively increased from near-zero to maximum achievable (usually limited by hub loads), then reduced to the starting thrust.
-Data for ten such up/down sweeps are plotted in Figs. 33-35, including thrust sweeps at helicopter-mode and airplane-mode tip speeds ( $M{tip}$ =0.684 and $M{tip}$ =0.583) in separate plots.
-Run 78 did not include a downward thrust sweep, so it is omitted.
-Crosses (plus signs) denote upgoing thrust, and circles denote downgoing thrust.
-In order to clarify the data, only four runs are shown on each figure at $M{tip}$ =0.684.
-Figure of merit is shown instead of climb efficiency because it better separates the data, as appropriate for assessment of repeatability within a run (not between runs).
+Data for ten such up/down sweeps are plotted in Figs. 33-35, including thrust sweeps at helicopter-mode and airplane-mode tip speeds ( $M{\rm tip}$ =0.684 and $M{\rm tip}$ =0.583, respectively) in separate plots.
+Run 78 is omitted because a downward thrust sweep was not included in the run.
+Crosses denote increasing thrust, and circles denote decreasing thrust.
+In order to clarify the data, only four runs are shown on each figure at $M{\rm tip}$ =0.684.
+Figure of merit is shown instead of climb efficiency because figure of merit better separates the plotted data, as appropriate for assessment of repeatability within a run (not between runs).

-The rotor operator attempted to match thrust coefficient at each point during both up- and downgoing sweeps, but in the interest of saving run time, exact matches were not pursued.
+The rotor operator attempted to match thrust coefficient at each point during both increasing and decreasing sweeps, but in the interest of saving run time, exact matches were not pursued.
 Trimmed thrust is nevertheless good enough to show that repeatability of figure of merit within each run is excellent.
 Repeatability of airspeed is not as good, except for Runs 61 and 101.